 The states worst affected by site crime are California, Texas, and Florida

-The top 10 worst affect states account for over 63% of all theft in the USA.
+The top 10 worst affected states account for over 63% of all theft in the USA

 The most commonly stolen items from construction sites are copper (and other metals), lumber, small/hand tools, power tools, and heavy machinery.